vfavorito/weather-app/README.md

 # Weather App

-### Overview:
 In this repository I created a Weather Dashboard.
 The Dashboard allows you to search for a city to add to the dashboard and saves that city to local storage.
 When these cities are clicked a display of the current weather conditions is shown as well as a five day forecast.
 This was primarily accomplished using Jquery, Ajax calls to openweather API, and Bootstrap.

 ## How it works!